See how well you suit this job in Career Planner.

 Career progression as a dietitian is largely based on continuing professional development (CPD) and keeping up to date with changes in the industry

 Jobs in the NHS consist of nine pay bands and are usually covered by the Agenda for Change (AfC) Pay Rates .

-There are on-call and special duty allowances for dietitians working in the National Health Service (see NHS Careers).
+There are on-call and special duty allowances for dietitians working in the NHS.
 In London and the South East, a cost of living allowance is available.

 Salaries in industry are not necessarily higher than in the NHS.

 Income figures are intended as a guide only.

 You must undertake CPD and keep up to date with changes and research in your area once registered with the Health & Care Professions Council (HCPC) .

 As a registered dietitian you can become a full member of the British Dietetic Association (BDA) , which runs regular post-registration training.
 Sessions are usually organised by special interest groups within the association and focus on areas of expertise.
 Courses in professionalism skills and leadership and management are also available.
 Food manufacturers also offer courses for dietitians about new products, and these are sometimes run via BDA branches.